alex-courtis/arch/README.md

 Also some Arch Linux to make your life easier.

+# Note To Users

+If you wish to use these dotfiles, it is advisable to fork this repository.
+I frequently make large changes that may break your environmont.

 # "Desktop Environment"

 There is no DE, just a console login which starts X11.